 If you choose to glue down stair treads or stair pieces, make sure to use an adhesive that is not water or latex based.
 Using an adhesive that releases moisture will damage the moldings and cause splitting,cracking and possibly warping.
 We recommend that you use the same adhesive on the moldings as was used to glue down your flooring.
 Once the molding piece is glued down, place a heavy object on top of the molding for a period of at least 8 hours to ensure a cohesive bond.

 Installing strand bamboo/eucalyptus trim pieces with a nail gun can be more difficult than trim pieces made of other materials.
 The strand woven material in particular is extremely dense and you will need to either a) pre-drill these moldings and then nail them, b) glue them in, or c) use a nail gun that can fire a 1" long micro thin nail (we suggest the Bostich Porter Cable 23 GA gun with a 1" long micro thin nail - this can be purchased directly from Bostich or rented).

-Hardwax oil floors require oiling once per year typically, in addition to regular cleaning with specialized cleaning solutions.
+Hardwax oil floors require oiling every 6-12 monts in addition to regular cleaning with specialized cleaning solutions.
 It is required that you follow the maintenance instructions LOCATED HERE.

 All of our flooring products must be acclimated for a minimum of 72 hours prior to installation, following the guidelines below:

 Prior to installation of any flooring, the installer must ensure that the jobsite and subfloor meet the requirements of these instructions.
 Manufacturer is not responsible for floor failure resulting from unsatisfactory jobsite and/or subfloor conditions.

 Ambient floors should be one of the last items installed on any new construction or remodel project.
 All work involving water or moisture should be completed before floor installation.